DiltheyLab/MPore/README.md

 mode: 1
 heatmap: true
 ```
+#### Configuration parameters
-Here is a outline and explanation for each variable being set for MPore:
+Below is an overview and explanation of each configuration parameter:

+- `INPUT_CSV`
-- `INPUT_CSV`: the CSV file created in step 1
+  Path to the input CSV file created in Step 1
+- `OUTPUT_DIR`
-- `OUTPUT_DIR`: directory where the results will be saved
+  Directory where all MPore results will be written.
+- `DORADO_PATH`
-- `DORADO_PATH`: path to the Dorado installation
+  Path to the Dorado installation directory.
+- `USER_MOTIF_LIST`
-- `USER_MOTIF_LIST`: list of motifs of interest
+  Text file containing user-defined DNA motifs of interest
+- `TSV_DATA`
-- `TSV_DATA`: [REBASE](http://rebase.neb.com/rebase/rebase.html)-derived file listing methyltransferases, their recognition sites, and associated methylation types (should not be changed)
+[REBASE](http://rebase.neb.com/rebase/rebase.html)-derived file listing methyltransferases, their recognition sites, and associated methylation types (should not be modified).
+- `TSV_REBASE_data`
-- `TSV_REBASE_data`: concatenated [REBASE](http://rebase.neb.com/rebase/rebase.html) file with methyltransferases, recognition sites, and methylation types (should not be changed)
+  Concatenated REBASE file containing methyltransferases, recognition sites, and methylation types (should not be modified).
+- `SPLIT`
-- `SPLIT`: enables a memory-efficient workflow at the cost of longer runtime, while creating splitted results
+  Enables a memory-efficient workflow at the cost of increased runtime.
+When enabled, intermediate and result files are split into smaller chunks.
+- `LOG_ANALYSIS`
-- `LOG_ANALYSIS`: enables MPore’s statistical modeling
+  Enables MPore’s statistical modeling and activity assessment for candidate methyltransferases
+- `MODE`
+  Analysis mode selection:
+   - `mode: 1` — cross-isolate analysis (default), fitting a regularized logistic regression model across isolates
-- `MODE=2`: initiates isolate-specific analysis, where a regularized logistic regression is fitted for each isolate (default mode without this variable is cross-isolate analysis)
+   - `mode: 2` — isolate-specific analysis, fitting a regularized logistic regression model per isolate
+- `heatmap`
-- `heatmap`: enable heatmap plotting for figures like in step 5
+  Enables heatmap generation for summary figures (see Step 5)

-It is recommended to toggle on LOG_ANALYSIS to activate MPores activity assesment for candidate methyltransferses.
-SPLIT should  be toggled on if the user is unsure about RAM capacity.
+#### Recommended settings
+It is recommended to enable:
+`log_analysis: true`
+to activate MPore’s activity assessment for candidate methyltransferases.
+`split: true`
+if available RAM is limited or unknown, to reduce memory usage at the expense of longer runtime.

 3. **Run command**
 The `/usr/bin/time -v -o snakemake_resource_usage.txt` is used to see how long snakemake runs and how much resources it used.
 The user can remove this informational line and look into the logs file found in `MPore/logs`.
 These logs file are helpful to see when each individual step started and ended.